Andris-Huang/qcb2021-22/Particle Reconstruction/README.md

     * We obtained an accuracy of 54.29% for 300 gamma to di-tau decay events finished in 7.97 minutes.
 We also obtained an accuracy of 57.17% for 300 Z-boson to di-tau events finished in 8.57 minutes.
 * Config 2: Clustering based on four vectors using quantum annealing
     * We obtained an accuracy of 50.26% for 22 W' to WZ decay events with less than 80 nodes per graph finished in 30.29 minutes.
 Observed that classical brute-force solution does not work on this task.
+* Config 3: Clustering based on di-tau mass using euclidean distance between nodes
+    * We obtained a maximum possible accuracy of 83.08% for 300 gamma to di-tau decay events finished in 11.35 minutes.
+* Config 4: Track clustering using clustering algorithm ran on annealer
+    * We obtained an accuracy of 70.0% with 100 gamma to di-tau decay events.

 ## How to Run
 * Install the necessary packages and libraries by running the setup.sh file in the parent directory qcb2021-22